Marinus H. van IJzendoorn

 Masters degree at the University of Amsterdam (1976; cum laude); Dr.Phil.
 (Ph.D.) at the Free University of Berlin/Max Planck Institute for Human Development and Education (West Germany) (1978; magna cum laude); Dr h.c., honorary doctorate University of Haifa (2008).

 Full professor of Child and Family Studies, Leiden University (1981-2018).
 Director of research at the Centre for Child and Family Studies (1978-2012).
 Dean of the Faculty of Social and Behavioral Sciences at Leiden University (1998-1999).
 Scientific Director Institute of Education and Child Studies (2003-2010).
-Emeritus professor of Child and Family Studies, Leiden University (May 2018 - ).
+Emeritus professor of Child and Family Studies, Leiden University (May 2018 – ).
 Parttime Research Professor Human Development at the Erasmus University Rotterdam (2010-2023).
-Wellcome Trust Visiting Professor, Primary Care Unit, School of Clinical Medicine, University of Cambridge (2017-2020).
+Honorary Senior Visiting Fellow, Department of Public Health and Primary Care, School of Clinical Medicine, University of Cambridge, UK (2017-2020).

 More than 75 PhD students finished their dissertation with Marinus van IJzendoorn (in close cooperation with his colleagues at the former Centre of Child and Family Studies, in particular Marian Bakermans-Kranenburg, and at Erasmus University Rotterdam, with Henning Tiemeier).
 Nine PhD students became full professors in The Netherlands, UK, or USA, and most former PhD students went into (applied) research careers.
 Twelve PhD students are currently conducting their dissertation research.